CWKSC/cwksc.github.io/volume/multidocs/note/school/cs5351-software-engineering/week-3-software-requirement-engineering/README.md

 # Week 3 - Requirement Engineering

+A process to find out and structure the functional and non-functional requirements

+RE (Requirement Engineering)

+## Common Mistakes in RE

+- Noise: does not add relevant information

+- Silence: feature in the problem not mentioned in the specification

+- Over-specification: talk about the solution rather than the problem

+- Contradictions: inconsistent description

+- Ambiguity: unclear

+- Forward references: especially cumbersome in long documents

+- Wishful thinking: features that cannot realistically be realized

-## Four major steps in an RE process
+## Four major steps in RE process

-1. Elicitation: understanding problem
+1. Elicitation 啟發: understanding problem

 2. Specification: describing problem